Israel announces plan to retake Gaza City in another escalation of the war

 “Netanyahu is working only for himself,” Cohen said.

 Israel's military offensive has killed over 61,000 Palestinians, according to Gaza's Health Ministry, which does not say how many were fighters or civilians.
-The ministry is part of the Hamas-run government and staffed by medical professionals who keep and share detailed records.
+The ministry is part of the Hamas-run government and staffed by medical professionals.

 The United Nations and independent experts view the ministry's figures as the most reliable estimate of casualties.
 Israel has disputed them without offering a toll of its own.